 The encoder is responsible for encoding the input sequence into a sequence of hidden states.
 It can be seen as a function

-$$\mathrm{encoder}: T^{\mathrm{seq\_len}} \rightarrow H^{\mathrm{seq\_len}}$$Where $H=\mathbb{R}^{d_{\mathrm{model}}}$ is the hidden state space of dimension $d_{\mathrm{model}}$.
+Where $H=\mathbb{R}^{d_{\mathrm{model}}}$ is the hidden state space of dimension $d_{\mathrm{model}}$.
 Vectors in $H$ embed a contextualized representation of the input sequence in a space of dimension $d_{\mathrm{model}}$.

-The decoder is responsible for generating the output sequence from the hidden states.
+The decoder is responsible for generating a sequence of tokens in a process called autoregressive inference by taking as input the hidden states of the encoder and the tokens of the output sequence so far.
 It can be seen as a function

 Embeddings